Thermal conductivity of Li$_3$PS$_4$ solid electrolytes with ab initio accuracy: Results

 introduced by Knoop \textit{et al.}~\cite{Knoop2020}.
 Here, $F_{i,\mu}(\bm{R})$ is the force acting on atom $i$ along Cartesian component $\mu$, a function of all atomic coordinates $\bm{R}\equiv (\bm{r}_1,\ldots,\bm{r}_N)$, and $F^{(2)}_{i,\mu}(\bm{R}) = - \sum_{j,\beta} \Phi_{i,\mu}^{j,\nu} \Delta r_{j,\nu}$ is its harmonic approximation, $\Phi_{i,\mu}^{j,\nu}$ being the set of force constants and $\Delta \bm{r}_{j}$ the deviation from equilibrium of atom $j$. $\sigma^\mathrm{A}_X$ is reported in Fig.~\ref{fig:QHGK}(e) for different subsets of atoms $X=\mathrm{Li,P,S}$.
 The values are those typical of highly anharmonic materials like rocksalts, perovskites or chalcopyrites \cite{Knoop2023}.
 For the sake of comparison, at room temperature, silicon, a largely harmonic material, has significantly smaller $\sigma^\mathrm{A}_\mathrm{Si} \approx 0.15$ \cite{Knoop2020}.
 Both Li and S atomic vibrations are very anharmonic.
-The reason is quite intuitive for Li, as Li ions are prone to diffuse at larger $T$, while for S it is a consequence of the S librations that are a characteristic feature of \LiPS.
-Overall, this analysis shows that, most likely, higher-order contributions to normal mode scattering, which usually decrease $\kappa$ \cite{Pegolo2022}, would be required to bring LM results in agreement with GKMD calculations.
+The reason is quite intuitive for Li, as Li ions are prone to diffuse at larger $T$, while for S it is a consequence of the S librations that are a characteristic feature of \LiPS. {Overall, this analysis suggests that LM predict values of $\kappa$ that are of the same order of magnitude than GKMD, yet consistently higher.
+Incorporating higher-order contributions to normal mode scattering, which generally reduce $\kappa$ \cite{Pegolo2022}, might align LM predictions more closely with GKMD results.}